HL7/davinci-deqm/source/pages/_includes/library-deqm-intro.md

 **Each {{site.data.structuredefinitions.[id].type}} must have:**

-1. A canonical url defined
+1. A canonical url
-1. At least one identifier
+1. An identifier
 1. A content version
 1. A valid, machine-friendly name
 1. A human-friendly title
 1. A date the library content was last changed